 Almost all attorneys provide a free consultation, so a meeting to ask questions won’t cost you anything.

 It’s important to make good use of this time.
-It is recommended you make the best use of your consultation time by bringing along financial papers, tax returns, and, if possible, a list of assets and liabilities.
+To make the best use of your consultation time, bring financial papers, tax returns, and, if possible, a list of assets and liabilities.
 However, that’s not absolutely necessary.

 Just because he or she is an attorney who comes highly recommended, don’t assume he or she is an expert in divorce law.
 Verify by asking.